Isinbayeva to face three opponents in bid to become Russian athletics chief

 Russian media say Isinbayeva, who won gold at the Athens and Beijing Games, is the frontrunner for the job.

-The other candidates are current president Dmitri Shlyakhtin, who has headed ARAF since January, its general secretary Mikhail Butov and the 2008 Olympics high jump champion Andrei Silnov, the website said.
+The other candidates are current ARAF president Dmitri Shlyakhtin, its general secretary Mikhail Butov and the 2008 Olympics high jump champion Andrei Silnov, the website said.

 This list is now final as the deadline for registering was November 9.
 The election will take place in Moscow on Dec.
 9.

+He took over as interim president in January, nearly a year after Valentin Balakhnichev stepped down.
+The IAAF has banned Balakhnichev for life over his role in covering up positive drugs tests committed by Russian athletes.

+Shlyakhtin initially said he would quit as ARAF chief at the end of 2016 due to a heavy workload but then decided to run in the election.
+He is also the sports minister of the Samara Region, a chairman of the board of Krylya Sovetov football club and vice president of Lada Togliatti ice hockey club.

-(Reporting By Dmitriy Rogovitskiy; Editing by Gareth Jones)
+Reporting By Dmitriy Rogovitskiy; Editing by Gareth Jones